 As I pulled into the driveway an elderly woman greeted me at my car and introduced herself as Virginia.
 I was thinking Virginia looked fabulous for being in her nineties.
 I grabbed a couple of bags and we made the trek to her backyard.
 The sun was beating down and I told Virginia I was fine to pick by myself, but she insisted on helping.
 I must admit I think she picked double of what I had as she was filling the bags so quickly I could hardly keep up.
 She shared with me that she had picked all she needed for the season and hated to see the remaining grapes go to waste.
 She talked about the yummy jams and wine she made each year.
-As a novice canner I couldn't wait until I was making jams and wine, well that is probably a few years down the road.
+As a novice canner I couldn't wait until I was making jams and wine, but that is probably a few years down the road.

 After we picked about 20 lbs of grapes I gave her a hug, thanked her for the grapes and loaded them in the car.
 As I was loading the grapes into the car, Virginia invited me in to see her home.
 Yes, she is in her nineties and still lives on her own.
 I must admit, I tend to be a person who likes to get a job done and leave, but there was something about Virginia that I knew the visit would be worth the time.

 As I entered her home it was simple yet filled with memories.
-She gave me a tour of each room and shared stories about her life, husband, children and grandchildren, showing me pictures of all.
+She gave me a tour of each room and shared stories about her life, husband, child, en and grandchildren, showing me pictures of all.
 It was a home where her children were raised and life seemed so much simpler.

 We sat and chatted for awhile and I just kept thinking, she has lived a really good life.
 A life she seems content with and she was genuinely happy.
 I couldn't help but ask what her secret was to a happy life?
 Without hesitation Virginia stated, Always Do the Right Thing.